chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

  - [Website Integration](https://learning.rasa.com/conversational-ai-with-rasa/website-integration/)
  - [Your Own Website](https://rasa.com/docs/rasa/connectors/your-own-website/)

-### Activitiy 2:
+### Activity 2:
 Your team should complete the following:
   - based on the given task, discuss how your team wants to design and implement your bot.
-For example: what domain knowledge is needed, what data resource is available and how to source more data, should an action server and/or knowledgebase be used, how to test your bot, who are you potential users, how to manage the project and coordinate/communicate with each other, etc.
+For example: what domain knowledge is needed, what type of questions should the bot answer, what data resource is available and how to source more data, should an action server and/or knowledgebase be used, how to test your bot, who are your potential users, how to manage the project and coordinate/communicate with team members, etc.
   - elect a Team Leader.
 The TL will submit deliverables of team tasks on behalf of the team.
 The TL will also serve as the "teach lead".
-For example, in case of disagreement between team members, the TL will make the decision
+For example, in case of disagreement between team members, the TL will make the decision.
-  - compose an initial design report based on your team discussion and the Conversation-Driven Development (CDD) approach
+  - compose an initial design report based on your team discussion and the Conversation-Driven Development (CDD) approach.
-  - identify subtasks and assign to each member with deliverables and due dates
+  - identify subtasks and assign to each member with deliverables and due dates.
   - GitHub is recommended to manage your project and coordinate the development (git is installed on rasa.cs.franklin.edu for your convenienc.
 Please invite your professor to access your repo.)

 ### Activitiy 3: